Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 | Contract | Monthly or annual | Monthly or annual |

-Quick verdict: Intercom wins on AI quality, modern UX, and speed to value.
-Zendesk wins on enterprise scale, compliance depth, and structured ticket management.
-If you're an SMB that just wants an AI chatbot on your website, neither is designed for you -- and neither is priced for you.
+Quick verdict: Intercom wins on AI resolution rate, modern UX, and speed to value.
+Zendesk wins on enterprise scale, compliance breadth (FedRAMP, ISO 27001, PCI DSS), and structured ticketing.
+If you're an SMB that just wants AI chat on your website, neither is designed for you — and neither is priced for you.
+Both have shifted to outcome-based AI pricing in 2026, so model your costs against your actual conversation volume, not the per-seat sticker.

 What Intercom Does in 2026